Server room

 D.C.
 Cook Reactor Controls System Digital Upgrade

-Sargent & Lundy performs digital upgrade to reactor controls system to improve plant reliability and operability
+Sargent & Lundy performed digital upgrade to reactor controls system to improve plant reliability and operability.

 Unit 1 and Unit 2 Donald C. Cook Reactor Controls System Digital Upgrade Project